7 Day Guitar Practice Routine #3 - Arpeggios

 diatonic guitar arpeggios

 Starting on the 3rd fret (C note, 7th of Dm7) alternate pick ascending through the arpeggio shifting at the top and descending in the “in front of the root” shape.
-This is a great technique for coming up with some tasty licks in your improvisations.
+This is a particularly great technique for coming up with some tasty licks in your improvisations.

-Major 7th Shapes
+Major 7th Guitar Apeggios

-You can use the below sequence/shape for the I and IV of every key.
+You can also use the below sequence/shape for the I and IV of every key.
 In this case: C Major7 or F Major7.

 guitar arpeggios

-Using C Major7, here’s a different shape covering all 6 strings:
+Using C Major7, here’s a different shape covering all 6 strings.

 guitar arpeggios